Taylor Swift ticket trouble prompts Senate hearing

-Ticketmaster can’t seem to shake off the bad blood it’s spurned between Taylor Swift fans following the fiasco over the singer’s Eras tour.
+(KTLA) – Ticketmaster can’t seem to shake off the bad blood after millions of Taylor Swift fans found themselves unable to buy tickets to the singer’s Eras tour, her first since before the pandemic.

 Now, the case is getting attention on Capitol Hill.